sinequa/sba-angular/docs/getting-started.md

   ⚠️ If your application is heavily customized, these updates will probably be difficult.
 If your customization makes use of, say, Bootstrap, you will have to follow the relevant guide from Bootstrap to migrate your code.

-  Read carefully the [updates](guides/6-updates.html) guide to learn how to manage this situation, and how to be prepared by adopting [development](guides/3-development.html) and [version control](guides/5-version-control.html) best practices.
+  Carefully read the [updates](guides/6-updates.html) guide to learn how to manage this situation and how to be prepared by adopting [development](guides/3-development.html) and [version control](guides/5-version-control.html) best practices.

-  📝 To recap: You must take the ownership of anything you customize.
-This includes taking the responsibility for fixing conflicts in future updates and potentially migrating your code when libraries are upgraded.
+  📝 To recap: You must take ownership of anything you customize.
+This includes taking responsibility for fixing conflicts with future updates and potentially migrating your code when libraries are upgraded.